 CTRI offers train-the-trainer programs in public and on-site format.

-Have a larger group of people to train.
-Some of CTRI workshops may be offered in a train-the-trainer format on-site – right at your location.
+Do you have a larger group of people to train?
+Some CTRI workshops may be offered in a train-the-trainer format on-site – right at your location.
 Contact us to discuss the possibilities.

 Public Train-the-Trainer – De-escalating Potentially Violent Situations™

 Due to the high demand for this workshop and its relevance to many workplaces, CTRI offers a public train-the-trainer workshop three times a year.

 |May 14-16, 2019||Vancouver, BC

 - How Train-the-Trainer Benefits Organizations

 - Workshop Outline

 How Train-the-Trainer Benefits Organizations